![]() | LIMACODIDAE, ZYGAENOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 These Caterpillars sting.
-The caterpillars are green and have stinging hairs.
+The caterpillars basicly have green backs, white sides, a black head, and have stinging hairs on yellow spikes all along where the coloured areas join.
 They feed on the foliage of Mangrove species, including

 Early instars are communal.
 They were described as a "wrathful militia" by Joseph Banks when he was stung by some in Bustard Bay, Queensland, as he came ashore through the Mangroves in 1770.